arthabus/DreamcastCdiTool/README.md

 -silent     Used in compilation disc image only.
 Flag for skipping custom display name for games and image cover dialog.

 -keep       Flag for preserving all intermediate files.

+-dp3        Use DP3 menu as boot menu instead of DreamOn Collection boot menu.
+Sometimes DreamOn boot menu can't load a game properly.
+Sometimes DP3 boot menu can help in these cases.

 # Important